Norah Head: World War II

 Near the head, sea battles between the Japanese Navy and Merchant navy ships took place in World War II: Three ships were sunk, Nimbin, at 1052 tonnes, by a mine on 5 December 1940 and the fishing trawler Millimumul sank with the loss of seven men on 26 March 1941 when it trawled up a German mine laid by the mine ship Pinguin, as well as BHP Shipping's Iron Chieftain, at 4812 tonnes by a submarine on 3 June 1942.
 The Age, at 4775 tonnes, was also attacked on the same day.

+Demographics

+As of the 2021 census, Norah Head had a population of 1,149.
+The majority of residents (86.6%) were born in Australia, with the next most common countries of birth being England (2.8%), Scotland (1.0%), and New Zealand (0.8%).
+The most common ancestries were Australian (45.7%), English (43.2%), and Irish (13.2%).
+English was the primary language spoken at home by 93.0% of the population, while other languages included Greek (0.7%), Spanish (0.6%), and Italian (0.5%).

+The most common religious affiliations were No Religion (35.2%), Catholic (26.7%), and Anglican (18.1%), with Christianity overall representing 59.7% of the population.
+Additionally, 5.1% of the population identified as Aboriginal and/or Torres Strait Islander.

 Geology

 There are several unique landforms around the head.
 Immediately in front of the head there is a rock platform which was formed in the Permian to Triassic periods around 180 - 280 million years ago.
 In the platform there is a volcanic intrusion, a channel of darker rock running from one side of the platform to the other.
 The intrusion was created by waves quarrying a softer basalt lava flow out of the surrounding granite.
 The lava came from an ancient volcano, probably Mount Warrawolong to the west.